JeremyWhiteDev/Moxie/README.md

 ## Lessons Learned

-I was naive using NEXTJS no prior experience and expecting I could use the same exact patterns as React Router.
+I was naive using NEXTJS with no prior experience and expecting I could use the same exact patterns as React Router.
 When I realized that I needed to treat authorized and unauthorized routes differently than I was used to, I should've followed the patterns laid out by NEXTJS, instead of trying to come up with my own patterns/flow.
-This ended up me creating an auth flow that is **overly complicated, buggy, and hard to grok.**
+The result was an auth flow that is **overly complicated, buggy, and hard to grok.**

 The time I spent forcing NEXTJS into a pattern it wasn't designed for would've been much better spent creating features and completing other tickets.
 Because of my refusal to adapt, the scope of what I was able to accomplish within the timeframe for this project was significantly narrowed, and some of the authentication is still rather _buggy._